Calendar of Events

 LUNCH & LEARN: A VITAL CONNECTION...THE JAMES RIVER BRIDGE

-Opened November 17, 1928, the James River Bridge has linked Warwick County/Newport News to Isle of Wight County for 95 years.
+Opened November 17, 1928, the James River Bridge has linked Warwick County/Newport News to Isle of Wight County for 96 years.
 This look-back examines life before the bridge - when colonial ferries and steamers served this purpose.
-The historical journey begins with the dedication of the original crossing which was hailed as the world’s longest bridge over water.
-It will continue through the construction of the current structure, and it will further detail the story of how the bridge received its official name.
+The historical journey continues with the dedication of the original crossing which was hailed as the world’s longest bridge over water and the construction of the current structure.
+It further details the story of how the bridge received its official name.

 Join us for this lecture about the life of Benjamin Huger, 1805-1877, the career U.S. Army ordnance officer who fought with distinction during the Mexican-American War and served as a Confederate general during the Civil War.
 Isle of Wight County’s Fort Huger is named for him.